 How Much Should I Eat on my Heart-Healthy Diet Plan?

-To keep your heart healthy, I recommend as part of my PAM heart-health diet that you aim for three to five servings of healthy fats and oils daily and minimize omega-6 oils as much as possible.
+To keep your heart healthy, I recommend as part of my PAMM heart-health diet that you aim for three to five servings of healthy fats and oils daily and minimize omega-6 oils as much as possible.
 One serving of fat or oil is equal to:

 - 1 tablespoon extra virgin olive oil,

 - 1 tablespoon ground flaxseed or chia seed,

 - 2 ½ ounces avocado,

 - 1 ½ tablespoons almond (no sugar added), tahini or other nut butter,